junxit/us-congress-bills-110/metadata.md

 - 2008-04-24 — Introduced in Senate
 - 2008-04-24 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S3409)
+- 2008-04-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3550; text as passed Senate: CR S3550)
+- 2008-04-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3550; text as passed Senate: CR S3550)
+- 2008-04-29 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-04-29 — Senate Committee on Foreign Relations discharged by Unanimous Consent.